GIScience/openrouteservice/docs/api-reference/endpoints/optimization/index.md

 Details on how to use it can be found in our [API Playground](https://openrouteservice.org/dev/#/api-docs/optimization).

-If you need deeper insights or want to run your own instance, please visit the Github project [vroom](https://github.com/VROOM-Project/vroom).
+If you need deeper insights or want to run your own instance, please visit the GitHub project [VROOM](https://github.com/VROOM-Project/vroom).